Green Oceanside Wedding: Zero Waste Wedding Tips

 Visit your local resale shop and find fun mismatched vases, jars, and tins to hold flowers that are currently in-season and purchased from your local organic grower.
 Avoid over Pinteresting your wedding and leave out items like fabric pennants (unless made from scrap material) and disposable tulle.
 Absolutely NO Balloons. #balloonsblow

 Rent washable place settings, flatware, glassware and linens like this beautiful set from Anar Party Rental or go for the eclectic look and buy china in all different patterns from a resale store like Lucky Street Productions.
 Don’t forget to consider your barware too as anything thrown away goes into our landfills.

 There are local caterers that are paving the way for farm to table cuisine.
 This means that they’re going the extra mile to make sure that all of their ingredients are locally sourced.
 Ask how appetizers will be served as today’s trend is to have everything individually portioned out.
 While it makes for a nice presentation, all of those little plastic containers are headed for the dumpster.
 Check out how Anything But Ordinary Catering uses champagne flutes to serve fruit salad.

 Consider edible favors like chocolates or caramels, or something that can be planted like seeds or succulents, but make sure to forego the cute packaging, labels and ribbons.
-You could also choose handcrafted candles made from soy wax, scented with essential oils, or 100% natural handmade soaps.
+Look for handcrafted items like candles made from soy wax, scented with essential oils, or 100% natural handmade soaps.

 Something old, something new, something borrowed, something reused.
 Shopping at estate sales or stores that deal in estate jewelry is a fun way to help the environment.
 Who doesn’t love a good treasure hunt?
 These fabulous finds were shared to us by Lucky Street Productions in South Oceanside, but I have a feeling that they won’t be there long.